SumoLogic/sumologic-documentation/docs/manage/security/audit-index.md

 Status is provided to the audit index (`_index=sumologic_audit`) in the account management source category (`_sourceCategory=account_management`) and volume quota source (`_sourceName=VOLUME_QUOTA`).
 The status includes the type of resource that experienced throttling in the last 15 minutes.

 A scheduled search can be set up to send an alert when throttling occurs.
-See [Schedule a search](../../Visualizations-and-Alerts/Alerts/Scheduled-Searches/Schedule_a_Search.md "Schedule a Search").
+See [Schedule a search] (../../Visualizations-and-Alerts/Alerts/Scheduled-Searches/Schedule_a_Search.md "Schedule a Search").

 Throttling events reported include: